shaye059/Petrichor/README.md

 # Petrichor

-A journal-keeping social media app aimed at encouraging users to reflect on the past.
+A journal-keeping social media app aimed at encouraging users to reflect on memories.

 This app was created for a class project and therefore we were under a very restricted timeline while creating it.
 For most of us it was our first android application and first time using a database.
 The whole development process